Potato Lefse: A versatile Norwegian flatbread that’s super simple to make! Made with potatoes and rolled thin, it’s perfect for the holidays!

 - Cook the potatoes, air dry briefly, then rice them.

-- Mix butter, cream, sugar, and salt into the potatoes, then park uncovered in the refrigerator overnight to allow the mixture to dry out.
+- Mix butter, cream, sugar, and salt into the potatoes, then park the mixture in the refrigerator overnight, uncovered, to allow the mixture to dry out.

 - Form the dough into balls, roll, then cook on a griddle.